arahi7860/-python-oop/readme.md

 me.greet();
 ```

-Let's have a look at what this might look like in Python:
+In Python, it the same class would look like this:

 ```py
 class User: